How do I sign up cattle?

 What do I need to bring for check-in?
 And when is it?

-We’ve made some changes to our check-in process this year to make it easier for everyone!
-We will start the check-in process on Thursday.
-Stop by the Junior Show office on Thursday from 10 am - 6 pm or Friday from 8am - Noon to get checked in.
+We’ve made some changes to our check-in process to make it easier for everyone!
+Stop by the Junior Show office on Thursday from 8 am-6 pm or Friday from 8 to 11 am to get checked in.
 If you have a purebred animal, please bring your registration papers so we can verify them.

 I am planning on doing showmanship.
 I paid for it online, why do I need to check in at the office too?

-We’ve been running this show for 16 years, and we’ve found that check-in for showmanship is necessary to make sure we have even class sizes and that it runs smoothly.
-Every year, almost one-third of the exhibitors who “pre-enter” for showmanship drop out during check-in and our class breaks get reconfigured two hours before the show.
+We’ve found that check in for showmanship is necessary to make sure we have even class sizes and that it runs smoothly.
+Every year, almost one-third of the exhibitors who enter for showmanship drop out during check-in and our well-intentioned class breaks get reconfigured two hours before the show.
 And you know what?
 That’s just fine.
 You had the best intentions to do showmanship and for some reason, it just isn’t going to work.
 That’s why we require check-in for showmanship.

-We sure appreciate when you take the time to pre-enter and pay for showmanship when you register online, but it’s not required.
+This year everyone must be registered for showmanship through the online system no later than 8 pm on Thursday, October 18.
 Showmanship check-in will be open during check-in on Thursday and until noon on Friday.
 If you do not confirm yes or no by noon on Friday, we will remove you from the competition.

 What about tie-outs?
 Do I need to bring bedding?
 How do I get them?

 We have tie-outs covered for you.
 Tie-out fees are $20/head and do include the bedding.
-They are located on the east side of the hog barn.
 Please purchase your tie-out slots when your pre-register online.
 Similar to the stalling process, tie-outs are done on a first-come/first-serve basis.
 We will have a ticket booth set up at the tie-outs.
 Please stop there once you are unloaded to get your tie-out location.

 I really want to attend, but I don’t have a calf to show yet.
 Is there anything I can do?